freqtrade/freqtrade/docs/configuration.md

 A fixed slot (mirroring `bid_strategy.order_book_top`) can be defined by setting `ask_strategy.order_book_min` and `ask_strategy.order_book_max` to the same number.

 !!!
 Warning "Orderbook and stoploss_on_exchange"
-    Using `ask_strategy.order_book_max` higher than 1 may increase the risk, since an eventual [stoploss on exchange](#understand-order_types) will be needed to be cancelled as soon as the order is placed.
+    Using `ask_strategy.order_book_max` higher than 1 will increase the risk, since an eventual [stoploss on exchange](#understand-order_types) will be needed to be cancelled as soon as the order is placed.
+Also, the sell order will remain on the exchange for `unfilledtimeout.sell` (or until it's filled) - which can lead to missed stoplosses (even without stoploss on exchange).

 #### Sell price without Orderbook enabled